- 1Department of Electrical and Computer Engineering, Johns Hopkins University, Baltimore, MD, United States

 To increase the ease and accuracy of this method, automatic robot-assisted elastography was developed to allow for teleoperative control of the ultrasound probe and provide haptic feedback to the clinician to complement the resulting strain elastography image (Figure 4C) (74).
 The continuous palpation motion with an ultrasound probe in this robotic system enables real-time estimations of the elastic parameters of tissue, allowing for increased accuracy in tumor detection and localization.
 These elasticity parameters are rendered with haptic force feedback during real-time tissue examinations to artificially restore manual palpation.
 The robot-assisted system generates force from the estimated elastograms produced by the automatic palpation movement of the robotic ultrasound probe and renders it through the haptic device (74).
 The force is calculated based on the general principles of elastic Hooke’s law (Equation 2),

-where F is the reactive force generated by an elastic material, A is the cross-sectional area of the region of interest (i.e., where the stress is applied), E is the Young’s modulus of the material, and S is the observed strain.
+where is the reactive force generated by an elastic material, is the cross-sectional area of the region of interest (i.e., where the stress is applied), is the Young’s modulus of the material, and is the observed strain.
 This system has been evaluated with an abdominal phantom, exhibiting promising results for clinical use; however, additional developmental work is needed to validate its functionality in various types of tissue (74).

 When designing medical robotics for ultrasound imaging and tissue elasticity assessment, there are several considerations to address before commercialization and clinical practice.
 The system must be rigorously and robustly tested for patient safety as there are potential dangers of clamping, squeezing, and applying uncomfortable pressure.
 Additionally, integration of remote control and raw ultrasound data access requires development of open platforms and collaboration, as these processes in commercial systems are proprietary (83).
 For these reasons, there are currently only commercially available teleoperated ultrasound systems: MGIUS-R3 (MGI Tech Co.) system (San Jose, California, USA) and MELODY (AdEchoTech) system (Mississauga, Ontario, CA) (84, 85).
 While patients and examiners accept telesonography for improving access to care, advanced solutions to image quality, autonomy of image acquisition, and robotic navigation are necessary to facilitate commercialization and to eventually reach a fully independent platform (86).
 Even though autonomous operation has not yet been achieved, there are several research efforts working to accomplish this goal, discussed in (83).
 Artificial intelligence is at the forefront of these efforts, playing a significant role in robotic path planning.
 It has several uses, ranging from creating a patient-specific body atlas by segmenting organs based on MRI data to compensating for motion and deformation noise commonly associated with ultrasound for image analysis.

 These ultrasound-based robotic systems can also be improved with the use of tactile sensing (i.e., resistive, capacitive, piezoelectric, optical), which has been demonstrated in the context of minimally invasive surgeries (87).
 The integration of these sensor arrays with ultrasound introduces a multi-modal clinical tool to remotely detect pressure and to measure the underlying stiffness of an object to achieve more reliable tissue assessments.
-The low-cost disposable sensors (49×10×2.5 mm3, 90 sensing elements, 30 Hz update rate) combined with the linear-array transducer (128 elements, 4–9 MHz operating frequency range) have been shown to achieve higher tumor localization accuracy compared to evaluations with ultrasound alone (87).
+The low-cost disposable sensors ( mm, 90 sensing elements, 30 Hz update rate) combined with the linear-array transducer (128 elements, 4–9 MHz operating frequency range) have been shown to achieve higher tumor localization accuracy compared to evaluations with ultrasound alone (87).

 Developing research in liver elastography using CMUTs is an interesting alternative to overcoming the limitations of traditional approaches like 1D-TE.
 Due to signal degradation from subcutaneous fat or large exploration depth, a transducer with a broader frequency range would be beneficial.
 This would allow for precise adjustment of the operating frequency to minimize tissue attenuation.
 CMUTs are particularly beneficial in this regard, as they typically have a frequency bandwidth of 110%.
 Certon et al. (88) reported that a fabricated single-cell CMUT connected to a FibroScan device (Echosens, Paris, France) produced comparable shear wave maps to one from a counterpart piezoelectric (PZT) probe (88).
-In this study, a CMUT cell (8mm×8mm) was designed with a surface micromachining process to have similar acoustic characteristics to the PZT-single element (8 mm diameter) used for 1D-TE.
+In this study, a CMUT cell () was designed with a surface micromachining process to have similar acoustic characteristics to the PZT-single element (8 mm diameter) used for 1D-TE.
 Both of these probes were used on an acoustic phantom (8.5 kPa stiffness) at a frequency of 2.5 and 5 MHz and the measured shear wave speed for the CMUT and PZT probes were 1.65 and 1.68 m/s, respectively.
 While many improvements need to be made to the CMUT design, such as increasing the element surface ratio, mechanical focusing, and developing an electronic front-end, there is promise for CMUT-based elastography applications.
 Moreover, in (89), a 2D CMUT array (center frequency 7.5 mm) was developed for high intensity focused ultrasound (HIFU) and imaging.
 In HIFU mode, the transducer emits a short high intensity ultrasound wave (shear wave) to the target region in the liver to induce a deformation in the tissue.
 This applied strain is then measured in elastography mode, which captures an image and calculates shear wave speed of the deformed tissue.
 While this device still needs to be rigorously tested and evaluated for performance and safety, it is working towards establishing a non-invasive, accurate, and less expensive alternative to other diagnostic methods (e.g., liver biopsy, blood test, MRI, CT) (89).

 5.4.
 Hand tendons

 A tissue ultrasound palpation sensor can assess the transverse carpal ligament by examining the thickness and stiffness of the transverse ligament in carpal tunnel syndrome (Figure 4D) (75, 90).
 This sensor is connected to a personal computer via a universal serial bus (USB) to provide real-time signal and indentation force information and an improved user interface.
 The finger-sized probe, consisting of an ultrasound transducer (5 MHz operating frequency) and load cell, pushes against soft tissue to measure both the thickness and elastic profile of the region of interest.
 The compression force (20 N) is applied with a cylindrical ultrasound indenter (9 mm diameter), and the deformation within the wrist during indentation is calculated based on the speed of sound and time-of-flight of the ultrasound signal.
 With motion-mode (M-mode) ultrasound, his system distinguishes between the different layers of tissue (e.g., soft tissue, carpal tunnel) within the wrist, rather than solely providing an overall measurement of tissue thickness and elasticity.
 Chen et al. (91) demonstrated that 2D shear wave velocity images of hand tendons could be mapped for healthy and injured tendons using high-frequency ultrasound elastography (40 MHz) and a handheld vibration system to continuously vibrate and measure shear wave speed synchronously (91).
-This system overcame the previous barrier of high-resolution shear wave imaging, with a spatial resolution of 147 μm for a more accurate assessment of small tendon stiffness in hands.
+This system overcame the previous barrier of high-resolution shear wave imaging, with a spatial resolution of 147 m for a more accurate assessment of small tendon stiffness in hands.

 Since tendons change in rigidity depending on their health, elastography is a promising tool to monitor the severity of hand injuries and assess their healing during rehabilitation.
 Due to the small size of tendons in the hand (on the scale of a few millimeters), high-resolution imaging with high-frequency ultrasound SWE and a continuous vibration method is used to measure the shear wave velocity (92).
 This technique employed a 40-MHz ultrasound array transducer in a hand-held probe to characterize hand tissue and was successfully able to differentiate between healthy and injured tendons.